jonnor/embeddedml/presentations/euroscipy2023/presentation/README.md

 Doing learning on device also enables specialized detection models.
 This can be done few-shot learning methods of feature extractors pipeline.
 The feature extraction pipeline may include a pre-trained neural network, to produce compact features vectors (embedding).
-FIXME: focuse in on sensors again.
-Anomaly Detection.
+This enables the on-device learning to use simple models on top of the simplified feature space.
+This can be used for personalized, task, location or device-specific classification or Anomaly Detection models.

 #### Implementing on-device ML